Jigsaw (British TV series): Noseybonk

 Arguably the most memorable character was Noseybonk (known later as Mr. Noseybonk), who joined in series 2.
 Noseybonk was performed by Hedley in a dinner suit and a white face mask with a prominent nose and toothy grin.
-This last character has proved the most enduring due to him allegedly terrifying children as much as amusing them, and has been popularised by Stuart Ashen's series of Noseybonk Returns YouTube videos as well as Ashen's later appearance as Mr. Noseybonk in Charlie Brooker's Screenwipe.
+This last character has proved the most enduring due to him allegedly terrifying children as much as amusing them.
+Stuart Ashen would take inspiration from this fact and create a series of Noseybonk Returns YouTube videos in 2008, which led to him appearing on Charlie Brooker's Screenwipe portraying the character.
+Even as recent as December 2025, British actor Mitchel Corrado announced a parody horror series "The Noseybonk Incident" to release in early 2026, bringing new life to the character 40 years after his original appearance.
 Noseybonk also inspired Mr. Chuckleteeth in the X-Files episode Familiar.

 Mr. Chuckleteeth was actually inspired by an old British kids TV show called Jigsaw.
 There's a character in Jigsaw called Mr. Noseybonk.
 He kind of looks like Mr. Chuckleteeth a little bit, so that was the inspiration for me when I was writing the character.
 It was the starting point for the design, but we really made it our own thing.
 My inkling is that it might also have been the inspiration behind Jigsaw, the character in the Saw films.